Internationalizing Flutter apps

 are displayed very differently in different locales.

-The localizations generation tool in flutter_localizations
+The localizations generation tool in flutter_localizations uses the

-package’s NumberFormat
+intl package’s NumberFormat class

 to properly format numbers based on the locale and the